uofu-cs3500-spring24/spreadsheet-jasonpaul0727/FormulaEvaluator/README.md

 # Comments to Evaluators:
 The Evaluator method is the function for calculating the  expression by adding, minus, division and multiplication.
 Each symbol will do different operation which also include integer and variable type.
-This function also preventing the wrong type.
+This function also preventing the wrong type, argument exception

 # Consulted Peers: